Blacksuan19/structx/docs/guides/model-refinement.md

 enhanced_invoice = extractor.refine_data_model(
     model=Invoice,
-    instructions="Add a 'due_date' of type date and a 'line_items' field that is a list of strings."
+    refinement_instructions="Add a 'due_date' of type date and a 'line_items' field that is a list of strings."
 )
 ```